datahubio/datahub-v2-docs/docs/getting-started/installing-data.md

 There are two options for installation:

+1. Install via NPM: you need to have node (>= v7.6) and NPM installed.
-1. Installing pre-built binaries.
+2. Installing pre-built binaries.
 These have no dependencies and will work "out of the box".

-2. Install via NPM: you need to have node (>= v7.6) and NPM installed.
+## Installing via NPM

+You can also install it from `NPM` as follows:

+    ```bash
+    npm install -g data-cli
+    ```

 ## Installing binaries